mmjerge/llm_reliability/README.md

 # llm-reliability
 UVA SRG LLM Reliability Study

-# Reliability Study of Large Language Models Using Inference-Time Techniques
+# Reliability Study of Large Language Models Using Inference-Time Methods

 ## Introduction

-This repository is dedicated to the study of the reliability of large language models (LLMs) using ensemble techniques.
+This repository is dedicated to the study of the reliability of large language models (LLMs) using inferenc-time methods.
 Our aim is to explore how different ensemble methods can enhance the robustness and accuracy of LLMs in diverse applications.

 ## Project Overview